openvenues/libpostal/README.md

 Python codebase
 ---------------

-There are actually two Python packages in libpostal.

-1. **geodata**: generates C files and data sets used in the C build
-2. **pypostal**: Python bindings for libpostal

-geodata is simply a confederation of scripts for preprocessing the various geo data sets and building input files for the C lib to use during model training.
+The [geodata](https://github.com/openvenues/libpostal/tree/master/scripts/geodata) package in the libpostal repo is a confederation of scripts for preprocessing the various geo data sets and building input files for the C lib to use during model training.
 Said scripts shouldn't be needed  for most users unless you're rebuilding data files for the C lib.